mit-rss/wall_follower_tesse/README.md

 We have set up this repository as a ROS package called `wall_follower_tesse`.
 There is a skeleton launch file for you at `wall_follower_tesse/launch/wall_follower_tesse.launch`, as well as a parameter file at `wall_follower_tesse/params_tesse.yaml`.
 For a reminder on how to reference the parameters in your ROS node, see [this documentation](http://wiki.ros.org/rospy/Overview/Parameter%20Server).

 You should set up your wall follower as a ROS node inside the `wall_follower_tesse/src` directory, similar to the structure of your 2D wall follower in Lab 2.
-Then, you should add your wall follower node to the `wall_follower_tesse.launch` file - you can follow the example of the way we currently launch the `record_speeds.py` node to launch it with all the parameters loaded.
+Then, you should add your wall follower node to the `wall_follower_tesse.launch` file - you can follow the example of the way we currently launch the `record_speeds.py` node in `wall_follower_tesse/launch/speed_logger.launch` with all the parameters loaded.

 Once you have added your node and are ready to test it, first start the TESSE executable on your host machine with `--client_ip_addr` set to your VM IP address (see the [TESSE setup handout](https://github.com/mit-rss/tesse_install) if you need a refresher on how to find this).
 Then, run the following command in a terminal within your VM (remember that your VM must be in host-only mode):